 \subsection{A Schematic Illustration}

 We illustrate the key steps of the algorithm by an example with $d=2$.
-Figure~\ref{fig:illustration} illustrates a possible outcome of the algorithm in period $t_1<t_2<t_3$ (top panel, mid panel, and bottom panel respectively).
-Up until period $t_1$, there is a single bin and the observed values $\bm X_t$ for $t\le t_1$ are illustrated in the top left panel.
-The algorithm has explored the objective in the decision set, in this case $p\in\{0.1,0.2,\dots,0.9\}$, and recorded the average reward $\bar Y_{B,j}$, illustrated by the top right panel.
-At $t_1+1$, sufficient observations are collected and Step~\ref{step:enough-data} is triggered in the algorithm.
+Figure~\ref{fig:illustration} illustrates a possible outcome of the algorithm in periods $t_1<t_2<t_3$ (top panel, mid panel, and bottom panel respectively).
+Up until period $t_1$, there is a single bin and the covariates of observed customers $\bm X_t$ for $t\le t_1$ are illustrated in the top left panel.
+In this case, the decision set associated with the root bin is $p\in\{0.1,0.2,\dots,0.9\}$, illustrated by the top right panel.
+The average revenue $\bar Y_{B,j}$ of each price is recorded, and $p^{\ast}=0.6$ is the empirically-optimal price.
+At $t_1+1$, a sufficient number of customers are observed and Step~\ref{step:enough-data} is triggered in the algorithm.
 Therefore, the bin is split into four child bins.

-From period $t_1+1$ to $t_2$, new covariates are observed in each child bin (mid left panel).
-Note that the covariates generated before $t_1$ in the parent bin are no longer used and colored in gray.
-For each child bin (the bottom-left bin is abbreviated as BL, etc.), the average reward for the decision set is demonstrated in the mid right panel.
-The decision sets are centered at the empirically-optimal decision of their parent bin, in this case $p^{\ast}=0.6$ from the top right panel.
+From period $t_1+1$ to $t_2$, new customers are observed in each child bin (mid left panel).
+Note that the customers observed before $t_1$ in the parent bin are no longer used and colored in gray.
+For each child bin (the bottom-left bin is abbreviated to BL, etc.), the average revenues for the prices in the decision sets is demonstrated in the mid right panel.
+The decision sets are centered at the empirically-optimal price of their parent bin, which is $p^{\ast}=0.6$ from the top right panel.
 They have narrower ranges and finer grids than that of the parent bin.
-At $t_2+1$, sufficient observations are collected for BL, and it is split into four child bins.
+At $t_2+1$, a sufficient number of customers are observed in BL, and it is split into four child bins.

 From period $t_2+1$ to $t_3$, the partition consists of seven bins, as shown in the bottom left panel.
-The BR, TL and TR bins keep collecting covariates and updating the average reward, because they have not collected sufficient data.
+The BR, TL and TR bins keep observing customers and updating the average revenues, because they have not collected sufficient data.
 Their status at $t_3$ is shown in the bottom panels.
-In the four newly created child bins of BL (the bottom-left bin of BL is abbreviated as BL-BL, etc.), the decisions in the decision sets are applied successively and their average rewards are illustrated in the bottom right panel.
+In the four newly created child bins of BL (the bottom-left bin of BL is abbreviated to BL-BL, etc.), the prices in the decision sets are used successively and their average revenues are illustrated in the bottom right panel.